barbourians/DA4M6/docs/introduction/index.md

 - non-representative

 ## Sampling technique – how to obtain a good sample
-a.
-How to get representative sample?
+- How to get representative sample?
   - The only way to guarantee it is to make sure you covered all the data dimensions PLUS full data range for each data dimension
-b.
-Usually it means that you need lots of data points (the more the better)
+- Usually it means that you need lots of data points (the more the better)
-c.
-So, sampling technique is a science on its own
+- So, sampling technique is a science on its own
-d.
-Random sampling often returns the best results
+- Random sampling often returns the best results

 ## QUESTION: Your boss wants to calculate how much people spend on average on supermarket shopping in the UK.
 You decide to stand by the exit of the nearest Asda and ask people who leave the shop how much they just spent.
 Name 5 reasons why this sample will NOT be representative.